xerxes168/FoodKakiBot/README.md

 A standalone one-time/batch script that enriches the `places` table with data from the Google Places API.
 Run this after initially populating the database.

 Fetches and writes back:
-- **Editorial summary** — a short human-readable description of the restaurant.
+- **Editorial summary**: a short human-readable description of the restaurant.
-- **Opening hours** — structured weekly schedule stored as JSONB.
+- **Opening hours**: structured weekly schedule stored as JSONB.
-- **Photo** — downloads the primary Google Places photo and uploads it to a Supabase Storage bucket, storing the public URL.
+- **Photo**: downloads the primary Google Places photo and uploads it to a Supabase Storage bucket, storing the public URL.

 Supports `--limit`, `--force`, `--skip-photos`, and `--skip-details` flags to control which fields are refreshed and how many places are processed.